Skip to main content

 Static aggregators describe the static perspectives: system-type and/or system-version.

-- If both static and dynamic perspectives are described, it MUST only pick the static perspectives (
+• If both static and dynamic perspectives are described, they MUST only pick the static perspectives (system-type or system-version).

 Dynamic Aggregators